mvolkmann/blog/src/ocaml.md

 ## Option Variant Type

+The <a href="https://v2.ocaml.org/api/Option.html" target="_blank">Option</a>
-The `option` variant type represents an optional value.
+module defines a variant type represents an optional value.
 It has the constructors `None` and `Some`.

 Functions that sometimes do not have a value to return